-Amal Al Shamsi, Class of 2020, graduated with a degree in literature and creative writing and a minor in social research and public policy studies.
+Amal Al Shamsi, Class of 2020, graduated with a BA, majoring in literature and creative writing and with minors in social research and public policy studies.
 She is currently undergoing her graduate studies at the University of Edinburgh in literature and modernity.

 Al Shamsi entered university keen to step out of her comfort zone.
-Although creative writing had been a passion of hers since high school, in her freshman year she found herself dazzled by the novelties of the film department.
-Being a curious learner with many interests, Al Shamsi almost majored in Film, she also considered majoring in Social Research and Public Policy.
-In her Sophomore year, however, she decided to stay with what was dearest to her — creative writing.
+Although creative writing had been a passion of hers since high school, in her first year at NYU Abu Dhabi, she found herself dazzled by the novelties of the film department.
+Being a curious learner with many interests, Al Shamsi almost majored in film, she also considered majoring in social research and public policy.
+In her second year, however, she decided to stay with what was dearest to her — creative writing.

 The time she spent exploring the different departments was valuable, as it revealed their interdisciplinarity.
 “When I was in my literature classes we always brought up cinema, we always brought up politics, obviously, we always brought up society.
 And right now my masters program is all about literature and modernity.”

 I think that with a lot of things, we always want ourselves to find the perfect opportunities that we are so well-tailored for, like, ‘Yes, I'm perfect for this.’
 And we expect them to fall into our email inbox, for us to easily find it.
 But the truth is… if you really want it, and if you can rationalize finding a way in, you will.